hackerpranavpandey/Devhack/README.md

-# Campus Bazar - IIT Dharwad
+# Campus Bazaar - IIT Dharwad

 ## Introduction

-Welcome to Campus Bazar – a cutting-edge online marketplace tailored exclusively for the vibrant community of IIT Dharwad students and faculty.
+Welcome to Campus Bazaar – a cutting-edge online marketplace tailored exclusively for the vibrant community of IIT Dharwad students and faculty.
 With a design reminiscent of popular platforms like OLX, Campus Bazar provides a seamless experience for buying and selling college merchandise and used products.

 ## Key Features